 Upon entry, special event attendees are required to provide proof of a negative COVID-19 Antigen test result taken within 24 hours prior to the event, or voluntarily provide proof of full vaccination against COVID-19.
 For more information, please contact [email protected].

 Do I have to present a negative COVID-19 test or proof of vaccination to visit the museum galleries?

 No, visitors to the museum galleries and public spaces do not have to provide proof of negative COVID-19 tests or voluntary proof of vaccination.
 We suggest regular visitors of the museum wear face masks and maintain social distancing while in the galleries and public spaces.
 Stollers are not permitted in the gallery areas of the museum.

 When is the museum open?
 Do you have regular hours?

 Wednesday – Sunday

 What art is on view during my visit?

-We are pleased to share new exhibitions with our reopening, Open Storage and The Willfulness of Objects, as well as the return of Mickalene Thomas: Better Nights.
+We are pleased to share Open Storage and The Willfulness of Objects, on long-term view.
 Please visit thebass.org/art for a comprehensive list of all current exhibitions and art on view.